domsloth/TrackSystem/README.md

     -> This is more likely the job of an Administrator to make it look pretty IMO </br>

-I aimed for an easy to maintain workflow/framework.</br> Code Refactoring is not included and this would be one of the next steps if this repository would be maintained.</br>
+I aimed for an easy to maintain workflow/framework.</br> Code Refactoring or much of java-doc is not included and this would be one of the next steps if this repository would be maintained.</br>

 ## About